samsuanchen/multitaskjavascripteforth/README.md

 jefvm2run.bat
 =============
-running node-dev jefvm2.js as a simple demo to run this VM.
+running node-dev jefvm2.js (with file system) as a simple demo to run this VM.

 jefvm2debug.bat
 ===============
-running node-webkit jefvm2.html as a simple demo to test and debug this VM.
+running node-webkit jefvm2.html (with file system) as a simple demo to test and debug this VM.

 1. topics
 =========